Last Updated: November 11, 2021

 Faith based organizations of course are a very important part of civil society, and they are among the strongest features of an asset-based community development approach in many environments.

 May we encourage you to gather some neighbors and walk around your neighborhood this weekend?
 Take the children and a map, if you can find a big one.
 Make some symbols on your asset map for the various kinds of potential or already available assets that you see.
-They might be:
+Examples of community assets might be:

-Here is the big question: Which makes people feel stronger and more resourceful—noticing how bad things are, or dwelling on how much good raw material they have to work with?
+Here is the big question.
+Which makes people feel stronger and more resourceful—noticing how bad things are, or dwelling on how much good raw material they have to work with?
+Which approach likely leads to greater creativity, especially in group gatherings?

 If you want the people who live near you in a neighborhood to act and feel empowered, motivated, and goal-oriented, it's best to begin with an asset-based community development approach, rather than the well-worn exercise of listing every problem we can think of.